Common Covid-19 Phishing Scams You Should Know

 2- Fake information or news

 As a result of the continued upsurge of the pandemic, more folks are now searching for useful information on how they can protect themselves from the disease.
 On the contrary, this has opened a foxhole for cybercriminals who position themselves as the “gospel truth-tellers” concerning the Covid-19 disease through impersonation of reputable health and information organizations.
-As such, you may likely get an email supposedly originating from a well-known health entity aiming at providing you with “essential information” regarding the disease.
-Such emails will mostly contain Trojans created to steal your personal information.

 How to avoid Covid-19 phishing scams